alexis-evelyn/Presidential-Tweets/ReadMe.md

 Will be used for automated retrieval of presidential tweets until Dolthub provides its own means to run CI.
 Check out this [dolt repo][repo] for more info.
 I linked the dolt repo as described by [this ReadMe][dolt-link].

+To update the pointer file, run the bash script [./updatePointer.sh][update-pointer].
+You need dolt and git installed as well as having already fetched the lastest commit by running `git dolt fetch presidential-tweets.git-dolt` and then pulling the latest commit via `dolt pull` inside the `presidential-tweets` folder.

 ## Trump
 ```sql
 CREATE TABLE `trump` (